10 Top Tips for Creating a Home to Support Your Well-being

 Your home and your well-being

-We are spending more time in our homes than ever before and our surroundings can have an impact on our health and well-being on many levels.
-It is worth taking the time to look around at ways you can improve your living environment to support your well-being and make it your sanctuary rather than your prison.
-Obviously with corona virus around you need to be on top of the cleaning situation but apart from that there are numerous things you can do to improve your home to make it a happy, cosy and nurturing place to be.
+If you are spending more time in your home be aware that your surroundings can have an impact on your health and well-being on many levels.
+It is worth taking the time to look around at ways you can improve your living environment to support your well-being and make it your sanctuary away from the chaos of the world.
+Obviously you need to be on top of the cleaning but apart from that there are numerous things you can do to improve your home to make it a happy, cosy and nurturing place to be.
 Try some of the following tips:

 Bring the outdoor in with house plants